sjbennett123/scottjbennett/content/toee/equipment.md

 :black_square_button: charge remaining

-With an activation word, will cause paralysis in one target.
+With an activation word, will cause paralysis [per spell](https://scottjbennett.com/toee/spells/#paralyzation) in one target.
 Target save vs spell to negate.
 Creatures normally immune to this spell are not.

 ###  Scroll of Seeing